epicexcelsior/resource-webhooks/resources/RULES.md

 _ _
 **—** If you choose not to follow these rules in DMs, all participants must agree to this.
 _ _
-**:rotating_light:  To report someone,** create an Emergency ticket in %SUPPORT_CHANNEL%.
+**:rotating_light:  To report someone,** create an Emergency ticket in %SUPPORT_CHANNEL% or ping %MODERATOR_ROLE%.
 Only do this with good reason.
 _ _
 These rules are subject to change.
 Last updated on the 15th of October, 2022.
 _ _